successunforgettable/ai-innerdna/replit.md

 - June 15, 2025.
 Integrated personality-specific state descriptions from stateDescriptionsPart1-3.ts files into Color Phase component for Types 1-9 with proper TypeScript typing and fallback handling
 - June 15, 2025.
 Fixed Foundation Stones completion logic to calculate and store personality type using determinePersonalityType algorithm when all 9 stone sets are completed
 - June 15, 2025.
 Removed all "---" dashes from state descriptions across all three state description files (stateDescriptionsPart1-3.ts) to clean up text formatting
+- June 15, 2025.
+Recreated all three state description files with proper content and removed old state content files from attached assets directory